-In a first-of-its-kind public-private partnership, Corvias expanded the scope of the Fort Meade partnership to develop new apartment style housing on post.
-The development, Reece Crossings, addresses the housing shortage for single service members and allows over 800 additional service members to live on post and enjoy the services and collaborative environment that they would otherwise miss.
+In a first-of-its-kind public-private partnership, Corvias was able to expand the scope of our partnership at Fort Meade to develop new apartment style housing on-post.
+The development, Reece Crossings, addresses the housing shortage for single service members and allows over 800 additional service members to live on-post and enjoy the services and collaborative environment that they would otherwise miss.

-Corvias takes its responsibility to improve the quality of life and environment for the communities it serves very seriously.
-When Corvias first assumed responsibility for the Fort Meade partnership, occupancy was in the low 70% range and there was a maintenance backlog of 36,798 work orders.
-Corvias cleared the backlog within 60 days reaffirming its commitment to put the needs of the Fort Meade residents first.
+Corvias takes our responsibility to improve the quality of life and environment for the communities we serve very seriously.
+When Corvias first assumed responsibility for the Fort Meade partnership, occupancy was in the low 70% range and there was a maintenance backlog of more than 4,000 work orders.
+Corvias was able to clear the backlog within 60 days.
+Corvias’ tremendous effort reaffirmed our commitment to put the needs of the Fort Meade residents first.

 O&M of Stormwater Infrastructure